saltstack/salt/doc/topics/tutorials/intro_scale.rst

 can handle several thousand minions a master easily.
 Its misconfigurations in a few places that can be easily fixed.

-To fully understand each problem, it is vital to know about salts topolgy.
+To fully understand each problem, it is important to understand, how salt works.

-The saltmaster offers two services to the minions.
+Very briefly, the the saltmaster offers two services to the minions.

 - a job publisher on port 4505
 - an open port 4506 to receive the minions returns